 Determine the problems your reader needs to solve

 The first step will be to determine who your reader is.
 “Everyone” is not a good answer.
 It’s way too general.

-In the case of Chess Is Child’s Play – Teaching Techniques That Work, we determined that our primary reader would be parents who do not play chess.
-Yes, the book is applicable to grandparents and educators, as well as well-established chess coaches, but they aren’t our target reader.
+In the case of Chess Is Child’s Play – Teaching Techniques That Work, we determined that our primary readers were would-be parents who do not play chess.
+Yes, the book would appeal to grandparents and educators, as well as well-established chess coaches, but they weren’t our target readers.

 Create a table of contents

 Before you start writing your book, you need to create an outline or table of contents.
 Consider what your readers will want to learn and put the information in an order that will help them gain knowledge quickly, making sure that each concept builds on the previous ones.

 Once you have this written, note the subheadings for each chapter.
 Think about the best way to break up the chapter, so that people can easily understand and apply the information you are giving them.